-I figured for my very first blog entry, marking my 10-year professional photography anniversary (is that a thing?), I will celebrate the story of how it all began.
+I figured for my very first blog entry, marking my 13-year professional photograversary (!) since becoming a photographer, I will celebrate the story of how it all began.

-So, I guess we can say it started here.
+So, I guess we can say it all started here.

-That was the first of many cameras my (many) parents would put into my hands.
+That was the first of many cameras my (many) parents would put into my hands and really the start of the story becoming a photographer.
 A lovely, old, classic Polaroid.

 Before I was born, my father bought my mother a Pentax camera and subsequently built her a dark room.

 Growing up, there were photographs everywhere.
-In my father's home, an Ansel Adams that I can still picture in my head today and very nearby, a picture of a small boy looking directly into the camera, that my father shot himself.
+In my father’s home, an Ansel Adams that I can still picture in my head today and very nearby, a picture of a small boy looking directly into the camera, that my father shot himself.
 I even have this photograph in my home now.
-In my mother and step-father's house, there were the cool aerial pictures of crop circles and mayan sites as well as family photographs everywhere.
+Throughout my mother’s home, there were the cool aerial pictures of crop circles and mayan sites as well as family photographs everywhere.
 Someone was always taking pictures.
-In my Grandparents' home, you couldn't even see the walls behind all the photographs... spanning from many decades.
+On my Grandparents’ walls, you couldn’t even see what color the walls were behind all the photographs… spanning from many decades.

 When I was 16 and decided to take my first photography course in high school, my mother gave me that same Pentax 35mm, along with her light meter and sent me on my way.
-I mostly took pictures of kids... kids at the daycare where I worked, kids I babysat, kids in the park (back then there was no problem with this!).
+I mostly took pictures of kids… kids at the daycare where I worked, kids I babysat, kids in the park.

 As I traveled around the world in my 30’s, I clicked away, professionally as well casually with my street and travel photography.
 In 2011, I held my first show at Image City Gallery in Rochester, NY.
 My travel photography and its stories spoke to people and I was quite humbled by this.
 By then I had settled in Slovakia and was working as a teacher, with my photography.
 Two years later, I moved to Berlin where I pursued my music while advancing the photography business as well.
 I continued shooting travel and street photography around Europe, while working on my family and wedding photography, which had been blossoming for many years.